khondula/rodm2/README.md

 Organize site, sample, and sensor data all in one place!

 The goal of **rodm2** is to make it easy to use the [ODM2](https://github.com/ODM2/ODM2) data model in R, in order to promote collaboration between ecologists, hydrologists, and soil scientists.
-It is intended to help manage complex field data using a sophisticated relational data model without requiring prior knowledge of database principles.
+It is intended to help manage complex field data using a sophisticated relational data model without requiring prior knowledge of advanced database principles.

+> How does it work?

 Package functions create parameterized SQL statements to populate and query a flat file (sqlite) database using inputs such as site names, variables, and date ranges.
 Interactive features (shiny gadgets) are included to facilitate the use of a controlled vocabulary and represent complex hierarchical site and sampling designs within the database structure.